Skip to content

 Are Liquids and Canned Items Allowed?

-Travelling can be a hassle, especially when it comes to carrying food and drinks onboard buses.
+Traveling can be a hassle, especially when carrying food and drinks onboard buses.
 Greyhound has specific policies regarding the types of foods you can bring on board – including liquid and canned items.

 While up to 3 oz containers of liquids such as hand sanitizer, medication, and travel-sized hygiene products are allowed, other liquids like beverages and soups aren’t allowed on board.
 This applies to both carry-on and checked luggage.
-As for canned items, they are prohibited on board – so no canned soups, stews or drinks allowed!
+As for canned items are prohibited on board – so no canned soups, stews, or drinks are allowed!

-Now that we have understood which liquids and canned foods are prohibited let’s take a closer look at what food items Greyhound permits onboard.
+Now that we understand which liquids and canned foods are prohibited let’s take a closer look at what food items Greyhound permits onboard.

 See Related: Greyhound Bus Drink Policy: Can You Bring Beverages On The Bus?